NVlabs/SOLAR/docs/EINSUM_GUIDE.md

     end_dim: -1
 ```

-Note: Flatten is marked `is_einsum_supportable: false` because it involves dimension reshaping rather than computation.
-The TACO expression shows the logical mapping but requires special handling for the index transformation.
+Note: Flatten is marked `is_einsum_supportable: false` because it involves dimension reshaping rather than computation and requires special handling for index transformations.

 ---